johanv/settingsform/README.md

 The configuration of the setting using a key-value-array is used at more places in CiviCRM.
-I'm not sure about the fields and the possible values.
-Maybe there is documentation somewhere.
+I'm not sure about the fields and the possible values, but there is some info in the [CiviCRM documentation](https://docs.civicrm.org/dev/en/latest/framework/setting/).

 The important thing is that all your settings have the same value for `group`.